fabric8io/fabric8/docs/getStartedVagrant.md

 * To Run any of the installed templates just click the `Run` button (the green play button).
 * To install any new [OpenShift Templates](http://docs.openshift.org/latest/dev_guide/templates.html) or other Kubernetes resources just drag and drop the JSON file onto the `Apps` tab!
+* You can also install other OpenShift Templates or Kubernetes resources via the **oc** command line tool:

+    oc create -f jsonOrYamlFileOrUrl

 ### Setting up your local machine